 « Previous Page

-called well-child visits, beginning shortly after birth and lasting through the teen years.
+It's important for your child to have regularly scheduled checkups, often called well-child visits, beginning shortly after birth and lasting through the teen years.

 During these visits, the doctor examines your child and asks you questions about your child's development and behavior.
 Immunizations also are either given or scheduled at this time.

-After age 3, well-child visits are usually scheduled yearly through
+After age 3, well-child visits are usually scheduled yearly through the teen years.

 Other Works Consulted